KENTUCKY BOURBON BALLS

 Instructions

 - Cream butter and sugar.
 Add pecans, bourbon and vanilla extract mixing well with mixer.
-Chill this mixture in the freezer for 30 minutes.
+Chill this mixture in the freezer for 30 minutes or the refrigerator for an hou.
 Remove from freezer and make into balls using about a teaspoon of mixture for each one.
-Place on wax paper on cookie sheet and put back in freezer for 30 more minutes.
+Place on wax paper on cookie sheet and put back in freezer for 30 more minutes or the fridge until hard.

-- When 30 minutes are up, melt the chocolate chips about 2 minutes in the microwave.
+- When 30 minutes are up, melt the chocolate chips and crisco about 2 minutes in the microwave.
+When melting the chocolate in the microwave, only do about 20-30 seconds at a time and then stir.
 (The smaller the container or bowl you use to melt the chips the easier it is to dip the bourbon balls in the chocolate).
 Some people use a toothpick to hold the bourbon balls.
-It is easier for me to just drop them in the chocolate and use a wooden spoon to cover.
+It is easier for me to just drop them in the chocolate with a fork and use a wooden spoon or another fork to cover.
 Remove each bourbon ball and place on a clean piece of wax paper on cookie sheet.
 Add a pecan half on top.
 Place in refrigerator for at least 30 minutes until chocolate hardens.
 Store in refrigerator.
 Makes about 30 bourbon balls depending on the size you make them.

 Best bourbon balls on the planet!
 We made them for Thanksgiving and it was the talk of the dinner.
 Everyone loved them!